-These ideas, apart from the need of legal support in order to be established (eg. in the case of schools, social and solidarity economy legislation, a generally more supportive legal framework towards these initiatives), imply also something else.
-The people of each community have opportunities to come together to meet and talk regularly.
+These ideas, apart from the need of institutional support in order to be established (e.i. a generally more supportive framework towards similar to the aforementioned initiatives), imply also something else.
+The people of each community should have opportunities to come together to meet and talk regularly.
 Especially in the case of urban areas, municipalities can play an essential role towards this direction.
 How difficult would it be to organise regular events for the general public to come together and talk in a more relaxed format on issues that matter to them?
 Every year, money is spent on fancy meetings with officials, cultural events and celebrations, usually with no real human contact and exchange.
 Offering space, conceptually and literally, to organise interactive activities with the help of the community itself (eg. volunteers or NGO representatives) do not seem to be that costly.
 Plus, the public relations of the Mayor will be strongly benefited.
 And the best thing is that the issues discussed could be anything, not just environmental issues.
 By this way, you can mobilise citizens to participate and have, at least, more informed people in your community.
 It is the power of networking and communication within and beyond the community that will lead to change and building on more favorable institutional structures and legal frameworks.

 Taking the example of BIOME, it was neither easy nor simple to be established and continue as a self-organised factory.
 The challenges were legal but also structural, including personal disagreements and insecurities.
 These challenges are still present but they manage to teach the members of the initiative how to build up on these failures and continue stronger, developing trust on the members, the process but also gaining external supporters from the general public.